-Here you’ll find information about my writing, teaching and reviewing.
+Here you’ll find information about my writing, teaching, literary and opera reviewing and festival curation.
 I hope the interrelated subjects on these pages will resonate with you: they range from literature, music, history and creative writing, to why and how different arts engage with each other.
-Why my passion – why yours, no doubt – for the arts and humanities?
-Because they nourish us as individuals and societies: their economic impact may defy easy measurement, but that on everyone’s well-being and happiness is immense.
+Why my engagement with the arts and humanities?
+Because their economic impact on our societies may defy easy measurement, but that on everyone’s well-being is immense.

 That Summer In Puglia cover photo: © Salvo d’Avila; all rights reserved; reproduced with kind permission of the artist.
 Book cover graphic design: Edwin Smet.